Tesseract22/catlang/README.md

 * Interning of types and other compile time objects,
 * And other more or less data-oriented approach
-* A linear platform-independent IR (intermediate representation), which is then translated to platform-dependent assembly,
+* A platform-independent IR (intermediate representation), which is then translated to platform-dependent assembly,
-* With a linear register allocation alogrithms
+* With a linear register allocation alogrithms, and simple instruction selection & instruction scheduling

 Catlang is statically typed, manual-memory-managed.